bparanj/crystal/programming/javascript/vue/navigate.md

 </script>
 ```

 We imported the component and used it in the template.
-Now the home page title is rendered by our reusable component.
+Now the home page title is rendered by a reusable component.

 ### 7. Check the Results

-Run (or restart) the development server:
+Run the development server:
 ```bash
 npm run dev
 ```